google/earthengine-community/tutorials/Intro-to-geospatial-analysis/index.md

 ---
-title: An Introduction to Geospatial Analysis Using Google Earth Engine
+title: An Introduction to Geospatial Analysis
 description: This workshop provides a fundamental overview of remote sensing and geospatial analysis using the JavaScript API of Earth Engine.
 author: TC25
 tags: introductory, GIS, remote sensing, Google Earth Engine